-Just think about those words for a second.
+Think about those words for a second.

 Google Autocomplete - coronavirus australia

-And with news, live and wiki, it’s clear that when it comes to the virus, people are checking in regularly for updates and facts about the situation.
+And with news, live and wiki, it’s clear when it comes to the virus, people are checking in regularly for updates and facts about the situation.

-So if you’re in a business which can directly provide facts to help people in this current situation, there’s an opportunity for you to do the right thing by your target audience.
+So, if you’re in a business which can directly provide facts to help people in this current situation, there’s an opportunity for you to do the right thing by your target audience.

-Give people the facts you have and help reassure them that we’re all working to get through this.
+Give people the facts you have and help reassure them we’re all working to get through this.